Skip to content ↓

 The specific vulnerabilities of individual children are also considered in the identification of those that may require reparative support.

-Where additional need is clear and behaviour suggest appropriate, before school or lunchtime provision may be made available to individuals to support their development.
+Where additional need is clear and behaviour suggests this is appropriate, before school or lunchtime provision may be made available to individuals to support their development.
+External colleagues may also become part of support plans as appropriate.
+Additional school activities are often considered as opportunities in a suit of reparative support as felt appropriate.

-Reparative support may also be considered from other professionals where felt appropriate, i.e. from our Mental Health Support Worker or from external agencies, chosen in line with need.
+Reparative support may also be considered from other professionals where felt appropriate, i.e. from our mental health support worker or from external agencies, chosen in line with need.

-Challenge And Support For All
+Challenge and Support For All

 Impact